chicken everest from Charmaine Solomon's Family Recipes, ©charmaine solomon 1998

 warm water

 Rinse and pat dry the chicken with kitchen paper.
-Combine the remaining ingredients with a few drops warm water to make a paste of spreading consistency.
+Combine the remaining ingredients with a few drops of warm water to make a paste of spreading consistency.
 Rub the paste inside and outside the chicken, then set it aside for 1 hour.

 Preheat the oven to 180°C. Put chicken into a roasting pan and roast for 1 hour or until done.
 If the bird browns too quickly, cover it with foil.
 Serve warm or cold with flatbread and a salad or with rice and a vegetable dish.

-Let chicken come to room temperature before roasting as described above with the addition of 1/2 cup water in the base of the pan.
+Let the chicken come to room temperature before roasting as described above, with the addition of 1/2 cup water in the base of the pan.
 Laying it out flat speeds up the cooking, so it will be cooked through in approximately 40 minutes.
 Don’t waste the pan juices!
 Large pieces of pita bread baked in the pan are delicious.